-I am a theoretical Astrophysicist, currently a PhD candidate in the Astronomy Department at Yale University.
-My primary research interests are planet formation theory and protoplanetary disks.
-I am also interested in orbital dynamics in binary systems, exoplanetary demographics and architectures, computational astrophysics, and general astrophysical magneto-hydrodynamics involving instabiliies and turbulence, as well as related applications in meteorology and atmospheric physics.
+I am a theoretical Astrophysicist, and Eric and Wendy Schmidt AI in Science Postdoctoral Fellow at the University of Chicago.
+My primary research interests are planet formation theory and protoplanetary disks, and how ML / AI techniques can be applied to solve astrophysical problems.
+I am also interested in orbital dynamics in binary systems, exoplanetary demographics and architectures, computational astrophysics, and general astrophysical magneto-hydrodynamics involving instabilities and turbulence, as well as related applications in meteorology and atmospheric physics.

-My thesis adviser at Yale is Greg Laughlin .
+Since September 2025, I am a Schmidt AI in Science Fellow at the University of Chicago, where I am affiliated with the Data Science Insitute and the Department of Astronomy & Astrophysics in the group of Diana Powell.
+I earned my PhD in Astrophysics at Yale University in 2025 under the mentorship of Greg Laughlin .
 Additionaly, I have ongoing collaborations with Malena Rice (Yale), Ruth Murray-Clay (UCSC), Min-Kai Lin (ASIAA), Rixin Li (Berkeley), J.J.
 Zanazzi (Berkeley), and Andrew Vanderburg (MIT).
 Prior to Yale, I went to Ruprecht Karl's University Heidelberg, Germany, where I graduated with a Bachelor's in 2017 and a Master's in 2019.
 I have worked at the Max-Planck Institute for Astronomy with Hubert Klahr from 2016-2020, and spent a year in 2018/19 at the Department for Astrophysics and Astronomy at UC Santa Cruz.

 This webpage includes an overview of my publications and my CV.